medwf/alx-interview/README.md

 - 0x05 NQueens :
   The N queens puzzle is the challenge of placing N non-attacking queens on an N×N chessboard.
 Write a program that solves the N queens problem.

+- 0-starwars_api :
+  Write a script that prints all characters of a Star Wars movie